SoftInstigate/restheart-website/use-cases/open-data-and-iot.md

 ---
 layout: article
-title: "Use Case: Open Data and IoT"
+title: 'Use Case: Open Data and IoT'
 ---

 {: .text-justify .mt-5}
 RESTHeart is a perfect fit for real-time data, open data and solutions for the Internet of Things (IoT).

 {: .text-justify .mb-5}
 Data can be uploaded to RESTHeart via JSON calls or Excel's CSV files and made immediately available through the REST API.

 {: .text-justify .mb-5}
 Several RESTHeart users tell us that they had their Open Data application up and running in a single day!